johneastman/boomerang/README.md

 ## Command Line

-1. Run `chmod +x boomerang` from the root directory of this project.
-2. To run the REPL, run `./boomerang`
+2. To run the REPL, run `python main.py`
-3. To run a Boomerang file, run `./boomerang [path to file]`.
+3. To run a Boomerang file, run `python main.py [path to file]`.
 Boomerang files end with `.bng`.
 4. When running a Boomerang file, create an AST visualization with the `-v`/`--visualize` flag, which will save a graphical representation of the AST to a pdf file.
 AST visualization is not supported for the REPL.

 ## Flask App